EpinelPS/EpinelPS/README.md

 You should be able to register an new account in the launcher (you can enter any email verification code).

 To access the admin panel, go to https://127.0.0.1/admin/ and sign in.
-Note that IsAdmin needs to be true for the user account.
 You can skip stages and add all characters using that link for example.
+The first created user account is an admin account.

 > [!Note]